 Select A Lender & Apply Online

-Visit ELMSelect to compare loans and choose a lender.
-If your lender is not listed on this website, please provide the Financial Aid Office with your lender’s name and contact information.
+Visit ELMSelect or Credible to compare loans and choose a lender.
+If your lender is not listed on either of these websites, please provide the Financial Aid Office with your lender’s name and contact information.
 Once you begin the loan application, the Application Disclosure provides general information about your loan.
 If your loan requires a cosigner, your cosigner should complete all relevant portions online.
 You may need to provide your cosigner with your application number for reference purposes.

 Watch For An Email Or Letter From Your Lender